Kristen Shuler, FNP

 What do you enjoy most about serving Appalachian Mountain Health patients here in Western NC?

 I particularly love getting to work with whole families in Pediatrics.
-I'm not just taking care of my patient.
-It's also getting to know the siblings and the moms and the dads and the grandparents and the aunts and the uncles, and it's a lot of fun.
+I'm not just taking care of my patient; I'm also getting to know the siblings, and the moms and the dads, and the grandparents, and the aunts and the uncles, and it's a lot of fun.

 What is your approach to patient care?

 My patient care philosophy is that I'm here to help you make decisions that are best for you.
-And so I will provide all the information and the education and do the physical exam.
-But really decisions about healthcare are up to patients or in my case parents.
+And so I will provide all the information and education as well as conduct the physical exam.
+But really: decisions about healthcare are up to patients, or in my case - parents.

 What is one piece of health advice you find challenging to follow yourself?